gangodawilae/Esandi/README.md

 - I'm Esandi, and I'm in NZ

--I'm from Sri Lanka, which s a beautiful country surrounded by Indead ocean.
+-I'm from Sri Lanka, which s a beautiful country surrounded by Indian ocean.

 -I like to play chess and also play batminton in my freetime which is fun.